Skip to main content

 The DataOps SOLE and MATE engines manage all grants on Snowflake objects.
 The grants key in the Snowflake object configuration and MATE project configuration let you decide what grants to allow on objects before applying them to the target platform via automated DataOps pipelines.

-But there are cases when Snowflake objects, typically schema-level objects like tables, are managed outside the two DataOps engines, namely:
+But there are cases when Snowflake objects, typically schema-level objects like tables or hybrid tables, are managed outside the two DataOps engines, namely:

 • When objects are created during DataOps pipelines by an external tool